 2. The alighting gear consists of two inwardly retracting main wheel units and a forward retracting nose wheel.
-Each unit is operated by a hydraulic jack, all three being electrically activated by operation of either the pupil's or instructor's selector push-button units in the cabin.
+Each unit is operated by a hydraulic jack, all three being electrically activated by a selector push-button unit in the cabin.
 All three units are of the liquid spring cantilever type, the nose wheel being fully castoring and self-centring during retraction.
 When fully extended, the main wheel units are secured in the 'down' position by mechanical locks incorporated in the hydraulic jacks that operate them.
 The nose wheel is also locked down mechanically.
 To enclose the units when retracted into their wheel bays, fairing doors are provided, these being operated by hydraulic jacks which are harmonized with those of the alighting gear by means of sequence valves.
 Undercarriage position indicator lamps are provided, the lamps being incorporated in a common indicator in the cabin.
 The main wheels are provided with hydraulically-operated brakes.
 The operation of the brakes is described in Sect.
 3, Chap.
 6.